conversion pixel

 A BSN program takes 3 to 4 years of full-time study in traditional educational formats.
 This is the most popular educational route for undergraduates, especially if they know from the start that they want to become an RN.

 RNs with a BSN can expect to earn higher salaries than nurses with LPN or ADN degrees.
-The BLS reposts that a registered nurse with a BSN would qualify to earn salaries in the 75th percentile for RNs, with a yearly average of $101,100 or $48.60 per hour.
+A registered nurse with a BSN would qualify to earn wages in the 75th percentile for RNs, with a yearly average of $107,960 or $51.90 per hour, as reported by the BLS

 Starting with a BSN is also becoming the standard for RNs.
 According to the American Association of Colleges of Nursing, 71.7% of registered nurses in the US have a BSN or a higher degree, with 51.5% entering the workforce with a bachelor's or entry-level master’s degree.